liquity/bold/README.md

 - **Unredeemable Troves.** Redemptions now do not close Troves - they leave them open.
 Redemptions may now leave some Troves with a zero or very small BOLD debt < MIN_DEBT.
 These Troves are tagged as `unredeemable` in order to eliminate a redemption griefing attack vector.
 They become redeemable again when the borrower brings them back above the `MIN_DEBT`.

 - **Troves represented by NFTs.** Troves are freely transferable and a given Ethereum address may own multiple Troves (by holding the corresponding NFTs).

-- **Individual delegation.** A Trove owner may appoint an individual manager to set their interest rate.
+- **Individual delegation.** A Trove owner may appoint an individual manager to set their interest rate and/or control debt and collateral adjustments.

 - **Batch delegation.** A Trove owner may appoint a batch manager to manage their interest rate.
 A batch manager can adjust the interest rate of their batch within some predefined range (chosen by the batch manager at registration).
-A batch interest rate adjustment updates the interest rate for all Troves in the batch.
+A batch interest rate adjustment updates the interest rate for all Troves in the batch in a gas-efficient manner.

 - **Collateral branch shutdown.** Under extreme negative conditions - i.e. sufficiently major collapse of the collateral market price, or an oracle failure - a collateral branch will be shut down.
 This entails freezing all borrower operations (except for closing of Troves), freezing interest accrual, and enabling “urgent” redemptions which have 0 redemption fee and even pay a slight collateral bonus to the redeemer.
 The intent is to clear as much debt from the branch as quickly as possible.

 - **Removal of Recovery Mode**.
 The old Recovery Mode logic has been removed.
 Troves can only be liquidated when their collateral ratio (ICR) is below the minimum (MCR).
 However, some borrowing restrictions still apply below the critical collateral threshold (CCR) for a given branch.

+-**Liquidation penalties**.
+Liquidated borrowers now no longer always lose their entire collateral in a liquidation.
+Depending on the collateral branch and liquidation type, they may be able to reclaim a small remainder.

 - **Gas compensation**.
-Liquidations now pay gas compensation to the liquidator entirely in collateral.
+Liquidations now pay gas compensation to the liquidator in a mix of collateral and WETH.
+The liquidation reserve is denominated in WETH irrespective of the collateral plus a variable compensation in the collateral, which is capped to avoid excessive compensations.

 - **More flexibility for SP reward claiming**..
 SP depositors can now claim or stash their LST gains from liquidations, and either claim their BOLD yield gains or add them to their deposit.